Connect with others who understand.

 Written by Emily Wagner, M.S.

 In this article, we’ll cover the three signs that show your psoriasis treatment is working.
-We’ll also cover how your dermatologist (skin specialist) measures the effectiveness of your treatment plan.
+We’ll also explain how your dermatologist (skin specialist) measures how well your treatment plan is working.
 Together, you and your dermatologist can find the best approach to keeping your skin clearer for longer.

-Psoriasis is a chronic inflammatory skin condition that goes through periods of flares (worsening symptoms) and remission (symptom relief).
+Psoriasis is a chronic inflammatory skin condition.
+That means it lasts a long time and can keep coming back.
+It often goes through flares (when symptoms get worse) and remission (when symptoms ease).
+Psoriasis is also an autoimmune disease, which means the immune system mistakenly attacks healthy skin.
 During a flare, you may have dry, scaly patches of skin, itchiness, or rashes.
-The symptoms you experience depend on your type of psoriasis.
+The symptoms you have depend on your type of psoriasis.

-For example, plaque psoriasis causes dry, scaly raised areas of skin known as plaques.
-Guttate psoriasis is characterized by small, round, or teardrop-shaped discolored bumps.
+For example, plaque psoriasis causes dry, scaly skin patches known as plaques.
+Guttate psoriasis causes small, round, or teardrop-shaped discolored bumps.
 Erythrodermic psoriasis leads to peeling rashes with intense burning and itching.

 Some psoriasis flare-ups can last several weeks or months and then go away for a while.